bhagatpardeepkr/Monitoring_Tools/Copy.md

 I would encourage you to please update the vendor ticket directly instead of posting messages in Jira, as it helps to fix the issue faster.

+I think it's better if we document the escalations with priorities such as P1, P2, P3, etc., and distinguish between Non-Prod and Prod environments.
+We should escalate to the EJ SMEs only when we have a high-priority ticket in the Prod environment, instead of lower-priority or Dev environments.